 In the world of the brain, these brainy doctors tell us that we have neurotransmitters in our brains.
 Now, our brain weighs in at about three pounds, and is estimated to have about 100 billion cells.
 This miracle of nature contains chemicals released by neurons that stimulate other neurons, and make communication possible in our brains that connect with our nervous systems.
 You many have heard of some of these chemicals, such as dopamine and serotonin.
 These amazing neurotransmitters can become excited or they can become inhibited.
 Excitation in the brain must be balanced with inhibition.
 Too much excitation can lead to restlessness, irritability, insomnia, and even seizures.

-SHHH!
-ADULT SLEEPING!
-Create a “quiet time” in your household.
+Create a ?quiet time? in your household.
 Designate an hour or so each night before going to bed as quiet time, even if you live alone, but particularly if you live with children.
 This will allow the energy of the house and everyone in it to settle down.

-NO BOOSE!
 Avoid alcohol before bedtime, too.
-Even though alcohol can help you to relax initially, it is known to wake people up a few hours later with thirsty feelings of “dry mouth.”
-Alcohol, caffeine and “sleeping pills” are known to inhibit the stage of sleep where our dreams take place.
+Even though alcohol can help you to relax initially, it is known to wake people up a few hours later with thirsty feelings of ?dry mouth.?
+Alcohol, caffeine and ?sleeping pills? are known to inhibit the stage of sleep where our dreams take place.
 Also, certain medications prescribed to treat depression can create insomnia, so check with your doctor.

-COMFORT TEAS If you’re going to have a “hot toddy,” let it be herbal.
+If you?re going to have a ?hot toddy,? let it be herbal.
 A cup of herbal tea is very soothing before bed, and can help you fall asleep much more easily.
 But remember, herbs are nature?s medicine, so they must be taken with care.

 As living creatures, we are sensitive.
 We are sensitive to everything we put into our systems; they all have some kind of effect.
 GABA is not the only natural product that helps to induce relaxation and sleep.
 There are others, sometimes called nervines or relaxants, and they work.
 But it?s up to you to inform yourself about how these natural medicines can affect you-so investigate them, learn about how they work, and make sure they don?t conflict with any other supplements you may be taking, or any over-the-counter or prescribed medications.
-Sweet dreams!